HugoBlox/theme-academic-cv/content/news/20200222/index.md

 - practical-reproducibility
 ---

-This is going to be a busy week with Vault '20, FAST '20, and NSDI '20  all happening this week.
+This is going to be a busy week with Vault '20, FAST '20, and NSDI '20  all happening at the same time.
 Jeff LeFevre is going to give [an update on SkyhookDM at Vault'20 on Monday, 1:30pm](https://www.usenix.org/conference/vault20/presentation/lefevre), and Alex Uta is going to present [our paper on reproducibility challenges in public cloud networks at NSDI'20 on Wednesday](https://www.usenix.org/conference/nsdi20/presentation/uta), in the 11am session on Measurement and Adaptation.

 Below is my schedule.
 Unfortunately, I won't be able to attend Thursday due to travel.